tercen/immunophenotyping_guide/docs/1_template.md

 # How to Run the immunophenotyping template

-This tutorial explains how to start a project and run the immunophenotyping template,
+This tutorial explains how to start a project and run the immunophenotyping template.

 Templates are pre-defined workflows that are saved into Tercen for quick loading.